Ujjwlkushwaha/StopWatch/README.md

 Live Preview - [Live](https://stopwatch-2024.netlify.app/)

-I have created this focus times watch Using React.js and Tailwind.
+I have created this focus stopwatch Using React.js and Tailwind.

 ### Features